cockles98/Polynomial_Regression/README.md

 The main functionality of the code is encapsulated within the `main()` function in the provided script.
 By running the script, you'll perform a series of analyses on polynomial regression.
 You can change the `main` function to set a customize situation for analysis.

 ## Obs.
-For a better view of the analysis, check the [notebook version](https://nbviewer.org/github/cockles98/Polynomial_Regression/blob/main/poly_regression_notebook.ipynb).
+For a better view of the analysis, check out the [notebook version](https://nbviewer.org/github/cockles98/Polynomial_Regression/blob/main/poly_regression_notebook.ipynb).